Governance System Manual

-The college recognizes that the student government (Associated Students of Lane Community College) is an active and vital part of the campus community.
+The college recognizes that the student government, Lane Student Government Association, is an active and vital part of the campus community.

 The student government shall be considered as the embodiment of student representation separate from the college administration.
 It shall be subject to conformance with board policies and administrative policies and procedures, and shall be a reflection of state and local government for the purpose of the educational experiences it provides.